-The report summarises fees paid and rebates received to the extent we believe they are deductible or taxable and should be included in your tax return.
+The report is a summary of fees paid and rebates received to the extent we believe they are deductible or taxable and should be included in your tax return.
 The fees are separated into adviser fees and rebates and investment / administration service fees and rebates (referred to as management fees or management fee rebates).